Area Rep: Bryce Mahoney email@example.com

 Land Manager: YMCA Camp Hanes, leased by CCC

 Annual Climbing Waiver: You must fill out this form once per climbing season to climb at Sauratown

 Guides and Info :

-Carolina Climbers Coalition has reached an agreement with the owners of Sauratown, previously one of the most popular winter destinations in the NC Piedmont.
-Home to a number of classic trad lines and a number of excellent sport climbs, the area has been closed for many years due to a variety of factors.
+Carolina Climbers Coalition has reached a 20 year lease agreement (until 2037) with the owners of Sauratown that provides access for climbers.
+CCC pays $5,000 per year for this lease.
+Please consider donating.
+Home to a number of classic trad lines and a number of excellent sport climbs, the area had been closed for many years due to a variety of factors.
 If you've never climbed at Sauratown it's the best winter cragging in the Piedmont - steep and pumpy on incredible rock.
-If you used to climb there and haven't for the 5+ years it's been closed, welcome back it's just like your forearms remember it!

 What to Expect